Chrysalis Project

 • A $300.00 stipend to cover meals and ground transportation expenses

-Please note the Chrysalis Project is a recruitment program with priority given to medical students and junior residents who are unsure of their career path rather than senior residents who are already committed to applying for allergy / immunology fellowship.
+Please note the Chrysalis Project is a recruitment program with priority given to medical students and junior residents who are unsure of their career path rather than senior residents who are already committed to applying for A/I fellowship.
 These resident applications will still be reviewed and considered for any open slots.
 Individuals previously selected for the Chrysalis Project are not eligible to participate in the program a second time.

-Allergy / immunology represents a vibrant, challenging career path for physicians and allied health professionals interested in working with patients of all ages with a wide range of allergic and immunologic diseases.
+A/I represents a vibrant, challenging career path for physicians and allied health professionals interested in working with patients of all ages with a wide range of allergic and immunologic diseases.
 The AAAAI can guide you down your career path.

 For more information on the Chrysalis Project, contact Mari DurĂ¡n or (414) 272-6071.

-2024 Chrysalis Project Program Schedule
+2025 Chrysalis Project Program Schedule (time details coming soon)

-Thursday, February 22, 2024
+Thursday, February 27, 2025

-Chrysalis Project Program Participant Welcome and Registration: 6:00 pm to 7:00 pm
+Chrysalis Project Program Participant Welcome and Registration

 (Selected participants only)

-Friday, February 23, 2024
+Friday, February 28, 2025

-Chrysalis Project Program Didactic Session: 7:30 am to 11:45 am
+Chrysalis Project Program Didactic Session

 (Open to other medical student and resident meeting attendees)